ae6rt/decap/README.md

 ### Smoke testing AWS buckets and DynamoDb

-If you have configured the AWS policies correctly for the aftomato buckets and DynamoDb table, you should be able to do things like this
+If you have configured the AWS policies correctly for the Aftomato buckets and DynamoDb table, you should be able to do things like this